Snow Valley Ski Club: Summer Activities

 During the off season, the Snow Valley Ski Club not-for-profit operates several seasonal summer attractions.
 Only attractions that have been present for over 3 years are included in the list below.

 Snow Valley Aerial Park

 The Snow Valley Aerial Park is a 15m (50ft) tall aerial-adventure tower built by German-based company Kristall Turm and operated by Snow Valley Ski Club.
 The tower was the first of its kind built in Canada though there are now several Kristall Turm towers in the country.
 The Snow Valley Aerial Park features approximately 100 Edmonton-themed features and was opened to the public in 2017.

 Rainbow Valley Campground

-The Rainbow Valley Campground ins a long-running campground in Alberta, opened sometime before the 1970's, as the Whitemud Creek Mine operation (which closed in 1970) was described as immediately adjacent to the campground.
+The Rainbow Valley Campground is a long-running campground in Alberta, opened sometime before the 1970's, as the Whitemud Creek Mine operation (which closed in 1970) was described as immediately adjacent to the campground.
 The Rainbow Valley Campground today has over 75 sites and is open from May until October.